Nakrez/zOS/README.md

 ## Build instruction ##

-To build zOS you first have to configure it by lanching the `configure` script.
+zOS use Kconfig build system.

-If you want to build the image just use `make`.
+To create a new configuration file you can type `make menuconfig`.

-You can boot zOS by typing `make boot`.
-It will generate the image and launch qemu with it.
+Then, you just have to run `make` or `make boot` if you want to run the created image file into `qemu`.

 ## License ##